base-org/web/apps/base-docs/tutorials/docs/01_basename_social_dropdown.md

 displayed_sidebar: null
 ---

-Onchain identities often include social media links and profile information.
+Onchain identities often include social media links and profile information stored as text records.
 In this tutorial, you'll learn how to create a component that fetches and displays this information for a given basename.

 ---